Nashville Symphony and AFM Local 257 Ratify Post-Pandemic Orchestra Contract

-The Nashville Musicians Association, Local 257 of the American Federation of Musicians of the United States and Canada, AFL-CIO, was founded in 1902 and has been looking out for the interests of professional musicians for more than 115 years.
+The Nashville Musicians Association, Local 257 of the American Federation of Musicians of the United States and Canada, AFL-CIO, was founded in 1902 and has been representing the interests of professional musicians nearly 120 years.
 Musicians in all fields of the industry, including touring, recording, symphonic, and freelance musicians, arrangers, and composers are all covered under AFM collective bargaining agreements.
-Local 257 is the third largest AFM local in the United States, and has more than 2,200 active members. .
+Local 257 is the third largest AFM local in the United States, and has more than 2,200 active members. www.nashvillemusicians.org.